 Cooled cameras use detectors are kept in a vacuum sealed box and cryogenically cooled.
 This cooling activates the semiconductors to form the images.
 Without this cooling, the sensors would be unable to form an image because they would be flooded by their own radiation.
 These cameras are more sensitive but are expensive and energy intensive.

-Originally, the thermal imaging cameras were developed for military purposes by different governments around the world.
+Originally, thermal imaging cameras were developed for military purposes by different governments around the world.
 It was first used in the Korean War.
 Today, these cameras are ubiquitous and are used in a variety of industries and fields.
-They have also increased efficiency and decreased in cost.
-Some of the most useful and frequent applications of this invention is in the following fields:
+They have also increased efficiency and decreased cost.
+Some of the most useful and frequent applications of this invention are in the following fields:

-Law enforcement: There are myriad uses of thermal imaging cameras in law enforcement.
+- Law enforcement: There are myriad uses of thermal imaging cameras in law enforcement.
 It can be used in detecting suspects and in spotting dangers in dark and camouflaged areas.
-Another use is to detect money, drugs, or stolen artifacts stashed in away.
+Another use is to detect money, drugs, or stolen artefacts stashed in away trucks or ships.

 As advances happen in the technology, these cameras get more and more sophisticated and their uses and applications are increasing with time.